isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-smart-are-bearded-dragons.markdown

 This article will look at the intelligence of [**bearded dragons**](https://www.petmd.com/reptile/care/10-things-you-didnt-know-about-bearded-dragons) and answer these questions.
-**How smart are bearded dragons?Â **
+**How smart are bearded dragons? **
-*Bearded dragons may be less intelligent than some lizards, but these reptiles are equally smart.Â *
+*Bearded dragons may be less intelligent than some lizards, but these reptiles are equally smart. *
 - *They can learn to solve problems and are capable of imitating other bearded lizards (an intelligent skill thought to belong to mammals of higher cranial capacity). *
 - *Bearded dragons can tell if you are their owner or a person who feeds them.
 They will be happy or sad, depending on how they feel about you. *
 - *They can be trained with actions (patterns and routines) like a head pat or push-ups and feeding time to reinforce desired behaviors.*